 If you handle sheet metal or work with metal ducts, you know the importance of cut protection.
 The real question comes down to how much dexterity you want to retain in a trade-off for additional cut protection.
 The ANSI cut protection levels increase as a factor of pressure more than simple cut resistance for incidental contact.
 I recommend A3 as a sweet spot for people regularly handling sheet metal or similar materials.
 A4 offers better cut protection but begins the tipping point for a loss in dexterity.

 I particularly like the Milwaukee Cut Level 3 (A3) gloves as they offer excellent protection for light-duty cut resistance while retaining a lot of dexterity.
-I don these every time I cut up boxes in the shop—which is a weekly occurrence.
+I do these every time I cut up boxes in the shop—which is a weekly occurrence.
 If the proof is in the pudding, the fact that I put these on each time is a testimony to their convenience.
-They only cost around $12/pair.

 Pros